How To Apply

 - Application Fee (non-refundable)

 Recommendation letters may be submitted using the online application system or by mail in a signed and sealed envelope.
 Click on the Recommendations link in the online application for more information.
-At least one letter should be from a current employer or professional in your industry who knows your work.
+One letter should be from your current supervisor at your current place of employment.
 Letters from co-workers, relatives, friends and staff you have supervised are not appropriate choices.

 Please mail a check or money order for $125 made out to Baruch College.

 Submit official transcripts from all post-secondary institutions attended, including summer study and transfer credits.
 Official transcripts must be in a university sealed envelope from the issuing institution.
 Transcript request forms can be downloaded from the Downloadable Forms link in the online application.
 You may submit unofficial copies of transcripts to expedite processing of the application, but your application will not be considered complete until the official transcripts are received.

 - Sponsor's Form